-This template by Milanote is a visually intriguing way to display all the aspects of a well rounded creative brief.
+This template by Milanote is a visually intriguing way to display all the aspects of a well-rounded creative brief.
 It shows off your own creativity while communicating your client’s vision and needs in a multi-dimensional way.
 Creative briefs can be as thoughtful and out of the box as your project team is.

 16. SMART Goals

 SMART is an acronym used in many business settings including project management to define objectives.
 S stands for specific.
 Objectives should be clearly stated with specific detail and free from vagueness.
 M stands for measurable.
 Objectives are not valid unless they are measurable in some way.
 Otherwise, you won’t be able to tell if you have achieved them.
 R stands for relevant.
-Each objective to be directly relevant to the proposed project scope, and realistic in terms of available resources.
+Each objective is to be directly relevant to the proposed project scope, and realistic in terms of available resources.
 T stands for time-bound.
 All objectives should be assigned a time frame by which they should be completed.

 SMART Goals Templates